Français

 Have you been fired or laid off?

-This resource is about rights that workers may have if they are fired or laid off.
-It explains some of the rights workers have under the Ontario Employment Standards Act (ESA) and other laws.
+This resource is about the rights that workers may have if they are fired or laid off.
+It explains some of the rights in Ontario’s Employment Standards Act (ESA) and other laws.

 If you speak French